 Sometimes a group of cyberdisks gets destroyed because the one in the back shoots one in the front, which promptly causes a chain reaction destroying the whole group and pretty much everything in quite a large radius.

 Handwaved in the Total Annihilationmanual by the introduction of "Heavy Armor" that makes the unit behave like one giant molecule.

 World in Conflict's infantry squads subvert this: As the squad loses health, its members die one by one and the squad loses firepower accordingly.
 Since each member of a squad has a specific role to play, loss of certain members can lessen or eliminate the squad's ability to attack certain types of units (eg. a regular infantry squad cannot attack helicopters if it loses its AA soldier).
 The trope is still played straight for all other types of units and buildings.

-And averted even more in the Independence War space sim, where the ship has dozens of onboard systems.
-Each and any of them can (and will) be damaged by enemy fire, with corresponding effect on the ship's handling and fighting abilities.
+Averted in the Independence War space sim where the ship has dozens of onboard systems.
+Each and any of them can (and will) be damaged by enemy fire, with corresponding effects on the ship's handling and fighting abilities.
 There's an entire control screen dedicated solely to prioritization of inflight repairs.

 Virtually every Beat 'em Up game suffers from this trope.
 Get a character to the bottom of their health bar, and the slightest touch will knock them out or kill them (depending on game), including (in some cases) a perfectly blocked attack, or a kick in the ankle.

 In Die By The Sword, you wouldn't lose efficiency from damage, but could lose your limbs before going.
 Losing a shield arm could be bad, losing a weapon arm was worse.
 Still, the legs didn't seem to affect you till you lost both of them.